• Skip to main content

 CERN wants to escape Microsoft programs for a very good reason: To save money.

-Iban Eguia, a CERN software engineer, posted a tweet:
+Iban Eguia, an engineer of CERN, posted a tweet:

-"At @CERN, we are stopping @Microsoft products due to increases in licenses for our research lab.
+“At @CERN, we stop them of @Microsoft due to license increases for our research lab.
 We will try to use open source software as much as possible :) “

 Emmanuel Ormancey, a CERN analyst, explained that commercial software licenses, with a fee-per-user structure, are no longer accessible to CERN.
 For decades, CERN has been able to afford Microsoft programs because it paid a percentage of "academic institutions" at a discount.